by S. Victor Aaron

 Kath’s acoustic six string is replaced by Johnny Fourie’s fuzz guitar, making this song more rock-oriented than Chicago’s.
 Earland states the wordless vocal theme on his B-3 organ and the orchestral horn section (which included a teenaged Jon Faddis) sounds a little too cheesy at times to compare favorably against Chicago’s vaunted horn line.
 But once the bridge is out of the way and we get into the extended soloing part, things get much better from that point on.

 Like the original, there’s a flute solo, this time performed by Hubert Laws.
 It’s a near tossup whose solo is better because there’s hard to find fault with either.
-But even though Laws is probably a better flute player overall, I give the nod to Paradizer for being a tad more aggressive on his.
+But even though Laws is in my opinion a better flute player overall, I give the nod to Paradizer for being a tad more aggressive on his.

 After Laws, it’s Lee Morgan’s turn.
 Even though contemporary fusion was something he was just beginning to get into he was totally at ease with it.
 As one of the best soul-jazz artists of the sixties, he well should have been.
 His horn gives us a lot in his two minute allotment: blues notes, rapidly repetitions, rides on top of and into the groove.
 It’s exactly what you’d expect from the progenitor of “The Sidewinder.”